advertise

 The British Columbia Freshwater Fishing Regulations Synopsis is only provided to notify general information.
 Where there is a difference between this Synopsis and the Regulations, the Regulations must be considered as the final authority.
 Regulations might change for many reasons, such as in-season regulation changes, and it is the responsibility of every angler to be informed of the current rules.

 All anglers interested in salmon should check the Management of Salmon Fisheries in B.C for bait selection, gear selection, required licences and any other regulations for salmon fishing.
+You must check the updated information and knows the limited fishing areas before planning your fishing trip.

 If you are interested in halibut fishing before, plan your fishing trip; check the updated fishing regulations for halibut fishing in Vancouver Island, BC, from International Pacific Halibut Commission.